 - Product availability schema

-It might surprise you to know that every page you create on your websites has at least ten duplicates.
+It might surprise you to know that every page you create on your website has at least 10 duplicates.

-For instance, these five different Amazon URLs will return the same content, creating a big duplicate issue that confuses the search engines on the correct URL to index.
+For instance, these 5 different Amazon URLs will return the same content, creating a big duplicate issue that confuses the search engines on the correct URL to index.

-Amazon resolves the issue by redirecting the URLs to https://www.amazon.com/ and setting the URL as the canonical.
+Amazon resolves the issue by redirecting the URLs to https://www.amazon.com/ and setting the URL as canonical.